nga-pham/booking-website/src/docs/spec-design-booking-website.md

 In main section:
 * First, user can see a breadcrumbs: current page location within a navigational hierarchy.
 * Then, user can see a search form, with search criteria passed from landing page.
 To refine the search, user can fill in or choose keywords (same as in landing page) and click button "search".
+The list will be updated based on new search.

 ![Flow chart for refined searching here](./Flow-chart-refine-search.png "Flow chart for refined searching here")